dmh2000/ai-gen/doc/notes.md

   - sometimes
 - can it fix errors
   - yes but not consistently
-  - it helps if the dev
+  - it helps if the dev knows what is going on
+- does it require manual intervention
+  - yes
+  - sometimes it is just easier to edit the code than prompt
+  - aider always re-reads the affected files so it sees any manual changes
   </div>